 The cost of pet insurance may vary depending on various factors like your plan type and your pet’s species, breed, age, and location.
 Generally, dog insurance is more expensive than cat insurance, larger pet breeds are more expensive to insure than smaller breeds, and premiums increase as a pet gets older.

 How do you choose a vet?

-Choosing a veterinary care provider is an important decision.
+Choosing a veterinary care provider is an important decision – you don’t want to wait until an emergency happens to find the right one.
 Research veterinarians in your area by prioritizing what is most important to you.
 Does your pet have a condition that requires special attention?
 Do you prefer holistic pet care?
 Don’t be afraid to ask questions, research online, and get recommendations.
 Recommendations from family members, friends, animal trainers, and local groomers are a great place to start.
 Managers of animal shelters and veterinary societies can also be helpful.

 Once you have a list of potential vets, request in-person visits to their veterinary offices (with or without your pet) to get a sense of their cleanliness and practice.
 Observe how the vet staff interacts with animals.
 Consider location, ask about fees, and ask if there are licensed veterinary technicians on staff.
 Your fur baby deserves the best care – and with pet insurance that will work with any licensed vet, you can focus on finding a veterinarian who will meet your pet’s needs.